FIREWORKS 201 : ONTARIO CLAY AND GLASS ASSOCIATION BIENNIAL JURIED EXHBITION

 Your work will be curated and exhibited on the Rails End Gallery website to acknowledge and celebrate:

 Students who participate will receive a complimentary Student membership to Rails End Gallery for one year.

 The theme of the 2021 Salon is "CONNECTION"

-Rails End Gallery is pleased to present Shadow Garden in our Main Gallery this July and August.
-Entering the Gallery from York Street you are greeted by a grove of 10 columns titled Sunset Over The Lake, 2020 situated in our perennial garden.
-Once inside the space you will appreciate how Shadow Garden came to be the title of this solo exhibition by Canadian glass artist Susan Rankin whose Apsley studio is not far from Haliburton.
+Rails End Gallery presented Shadow Garden in our Main Gallery this July and August.
+Entering the Gallery from York Street you were greeted by a grove of 10 columns titled Sunset Over The Lake, 2020 situated in our perennial garden.
+Once inside the space visitors could appreciate how Shadow Garden came to be the title of this solo exhibition by Canadian glass artist Susan Rankin whose Apsley studio is not far from Haliburton.

-Sprigs and Flower Vases arranged on pedestals can easily viewed from all angles and it is a delight to see such fragility described in a solid object, with such skill.
+Sprigs and Flower Vases arranged on pedestals could be easily viewed from all angles and it was a delight to see such fragility described in a solid object, with such skill.
 Rankin's wall mounted wired forms with glass are study in opacity, light and form.
-Cast shadows amplify each object as the viewer moves from flower to flower through the cool of Rankin's "garden".
+Cast shadows amplified each object as the viewer moved from flower to flower through the cool of Rankin's "garden".
 Rankin calls them Wall Brooches a nod to the timelessness of botanically inspired human adornments.
-In one corner of the gallery we see three standing forms, again wired, but now enveloping translucent blown glass ovules.
-They seem to be incubating forms of some type, what could they hold?
-Your walk through the Shadow Garden has become an imaginary one by now so it is not such a surprise to see glass tendrils emerging from the standing form Life Cycle, or the way the light kisses Spring Grove of 5 on your way out the door.
+In one corner of the gallery were three standing forms, again wired, but enveloping translucent blown glass ovules.
+They seemed to be incubating forms of some type, what could they hold?
+A walk through the Shadow Garden became an imaginary one by now so it was not such a surprise to see glass tendrils emerging from the standing form Life Cycle, or the way the light kissed Spring Grove of 5 on your way out the door.
+A garden of delights.

 Enjoy this show - it has been a long time coming.